chris-a-phillips/react-styled-components-template/README.md

 	 - User Login Page
 	 - User Profile Page

 It is currently set up to connect with a backend that uses Python and Djoser.
 I am working to ensure that it is fully responsive and data reads well across all devices.
-After that I will go back and add comments so that it is easier to see how the components are connected.
+After that I will go back and make the styling look better and add comments so that it is easier to see how the components are connected.

 ### Built With